ovrmrw/angular-simple-redux-starter/README.md

 ---

-No Actions, No Reducers, just write your code simpler and faster.
+No Actions, No Reducers, just write your code in the simpler and faster way.

 ## Setup
 ```